2k23csaiml2312394-art/CollabSlate/README.md

 # ✨ Overview

-SyncCanvas is a production-inspired collaborative whiteboard designed to simulate the experience of modern design tools such as Figma and Excalidraw.
+CollabSlate is a production-inspired collaborative whiteboard designed to simulate the experience of modern design tools such as Figma and Excalidraw.

 The project focuses on frontend engineering, performance optimization, scalable architecture, and real-time collaboration rather than simply implementing drawing functionality.